ceddieee/Flex-Grid-Tutorial/README.md

 ## Introdction

-Hi, I'm Cedrick, This tutorial focuses on "CSS Flex" and shows you how you can manipulate or position your content the way you want.
+Hi, I'm Cedrick, This tutorial focuses on "CSS Flex" with a very simple design and shows you how you can manipulate or position your content the way you want.